Sustainability initiatives at Australia's convention centres

 Partnership with Reforest carbon offset program

 Cairns Convention Centre has demonstrated its commitment to sustainability by partnering with Business Events Cairns & Great Barrier Reef to launch an innovative destination carbon offset program.
-In conjunction with Australian-based platform Reforest and environmental management organisation Terrain, the Reforest program will facilitate the revegetation of the Wongabel Mabi Rainforest near Cairns, which had previously been cleared for forestry and agriculture.
-Reforest will calculate an event’s high-level carbon footprint and offer organisations options to offset their event by purchasing trees for planting in the local area, giving delegates a tangible way to offset their carbon footprint and give back to the destination they visit.
-The Centre’s new expansion is also due to open in mid-2023 and boasts an energy efficient design which features a living green façade optimised to reduce direct sunlight and heat gain.
+In conjunction with Australian-based platform Reforest and environmental management organisation Terrain, the Reforest program is facilitating the revegetation of the Wongabel Mabi Rainforest near Cairns, which had previously been cleared for forestry and agriculture.
+Reforest calculates an event’s high-level carbon footprint and offers organisations options to offset their event by purchasing trees for planting in the local area, giving delegates a tangible way to offset their carbon footprint and give back to the destination they visit.
+The Centre’s new expansion opened in mid-2023, boasting an energy efficient design which features a living green façade optimised to reduce direct sunlight and heat gain.

 New water filtration system with reusable bottles